pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="LELAND">

 <p><span class="speaker" data-speaker="LELAND">CO-CHAIRMAN LELAND</span>: We are very glad to have that
 clear and concise statement for the record.
 Thank you.
-Mr. <span style="page" id="page180">[p.180]</span> Pettitt, you are on your feet.
+Mr. <span class="page" id="page180">[p.180]</span> Pettitt, you are on your feet.
 Perhaps you want to speak to this subject.</p>

 </div>